Banknotes.com Home Page

 Question:

-currencies that joined the EuroZone?
+currencies of the EU member countries that joined the EuroZone?

 Answer: